Are you heading to Hawaiʻi and are looking for the perfect Big Island itinerary? We have you covered!

 Even though the Big Island of Hawaii has reasonably steady temperatures throughout the year, between 79 and 83 degrees, and during most months less than half an inch of rain, the best time to visit is September, October, and November.

-During the beginning of shoulder season, the air and water temperature are at their highest, and hotel and lodging rates are at their lowest.
+During the beginning of shoulder season, the air and water temperatures are at their highest, and hotel and lodging rates are at their lowest.

 During these months, you also have smaller crowds due to families not traveling during the school year.